bjerrep/twitse/doc/VCTCXO.md

 ## Building & Running

-For building see elsewhere.
-When launcing add "--vctcxo" when starting server and client.
+For building see elsewhere exept when invoking cmake which is now:

+    cmake .. -DCMAKE_BUILD_TYPE=release -DVCTCXO=on